ortus-docs/commandbox-docs/embedded_server.md

 CommandBox> start
 ```

-CommandBox's embedded server does not require any prior installations of any CFML engine to work.
-It does not use Apache, IIS, or NGinX.
-A very lightweight Java web server called [Undertow](http://undertow.io/) is used and a context is programmatically deployed via a WAR file.

-You have full control of your server.
-The web-based administrator is available to you where you can edit any setting, add data sources, CF mappings, and mail servers.

 To stop the embedded server, run the `stop` command from the same directory.

 ```bash
 CommandBox> stop
 ```

+## Full  Control

+You have full control of your server.
+The web-based administrator is available to you where you can edit any setting, add data sources, CF mappings, and mail servers.

+CommandBox's embedded server does not require any prior installations of any CFML engine to work.
+It does not use Apache, IIS, or NGinX.
+A very lightweight Java web server called [Undertow](http://undertow.io/) is used and a context is programmatically deployed via a WAR file.

 ## OS Integration